ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Vorbis

-Initialisation: The `Private Data` contains the first three Vorbis packet in order.
+Initialization: The `Private Data` contains the first three Vorbis packet in order.
 The lengths of the packets precedes them.
 The actual layout is:
 - Byte 1: number of distinct packets '`#p`' minus one inside the CodecPrivate block.
 This MUST be '2' for current (as of 2016-07-08) Vorbis headers.
 - Bytes 2..n: lengths of the first '`#p`' packets, coded in Xiph-style lacing.
 The length of the last packet is the length of the CodecPrivate block minus the lengths coded in these bytes minus one.
 - Bytes n+1..: The [Vorbis identification header](https://xiph.org/vorbis/doc/Vorbis_I_spec.html), followed by the [Vorbis comment header](https://xiph.org/vorbis/doc/v-comment.html) followed by the [codec setup header](https://xiph.org/vorbis/doc/Vorbis_I_spec.html).